fib-international/structuralcodes/docs/theory/section_integrator.md

 Don't worry, we have done some work for you!
 Every material has a base version of `__marin__` method, so you don't have to implement it mandatorily.
 Keep in mind that the free `__marin__` method works under a very simple idea: we linearize in several branches your law, obtaining a discretize piecewise constitutive law.
 For this discretized law we have the coefficients computed for the piece-wise linear law described [below](theory-marin-userdefined-law).

-If your law can be represented (At least in branches) as polynomial functions it is way more efficient writing your custom `__marin__` method since the integrator will split the polygon into as few as possible sub-polygons to perform the intergration.
+If your law can be represented (at least in branches) as polynomial functions it is way more efficient writing your custom `__marin__` method since the integrator will split the polygon into as few as possible sub-polygons to perform the intergration.

 So it is up to you!
 You can avoid bothering calculating and implementing Marin coefficients for stress and stiffness, but you can (and probably should) do it if you can optimize the calculation speed and if your constitutive law permits it.
 :::